Erik (wrestler)

-Raymond Rowe Sr. (born August 21, 1984) is an American professional wrestler currently signed to WWE, where he performs on the SmackDown brand under the ring name Erik.
-He is also known for his work in Ring of Honor (ROH), where he and his tag team partner Hanson (collectively known as War Machine in ROH) are former ROH World Tag Team Champions and IWGP Tag Team Champions.
+Raymond Rowe (born August 21, 1984) is an American professional wrestler.
+As of January 2018, he is signed to WWE, where he performs on the Raw brand under the ring name Erik.
+He is in a tag team with Ivar called The War Raiders.
+He is a former two-time World Tag Team Champion with Ivar and are former one-time NXT Tag Team Champion.

+Rowe is best known for his work in Ring of Honor (ROH), where he and Smith (formerly Hanson), then known as War Machine are former ROH World Tag Team Champions and made appearances for New Japan Pro Wrestling (NJPW), where they are former two time IWGP Tag Team Champions, as well as having won tag team championships in various independent promotions in the U.S. and UK.

 Professional wrestling career

 Early career (2003–2013)

 Rowe was trained by Josh Prohibition and Lou Marconi.
 He debuted on the independent circuit in May 2003.

 On June 9, 2006, episode of Smackdown!, Rowe competed against Mark Henry in a losing effort.

 Ring of Honor (2013–2017)

 Rowe made his Ring of Honor debut on June 1, 2013 in a losing effort against Bobby Fish.
 Following this, he returned to ROH on January 4, 2014, as part of that year's Top Prospect Tournament and defeated Kongo in a first round match.
 After managing to advance to the finals, Rowe ultimately lost the Tournament to Hanson.
 Despite this, Rowe began regularly performing for ROH following the tournament in addition to forming the tag team War Machine with Hanson on April 4, 2014.

 In August, Rowe was seriously injured in a motorcycle accident and was out of action for several months.
 On March 1, 2015, Rowe made his return to ROH at the promotion's 13th Anniversary Show by assisting his partner Hanson after the World Championship main event.
 On August 22, War Machine defeated Killer Elite Squad (Davey Boy Smith Jr. and Lance Archer) in a non-title match and afterwards challenged them to a match for their GHC Tag Team Championship, a title owned by the Japanese Pro Wrestling Noah promotion.
 War Machine received their title shot in Japan on September 19, but were defeated by the Killer Elite Squad.
 On December 18 at Final Battle, War Machine defeated The Kingdom (Matt Taven and Michael Bennett) to win the ROH World Tag Team Championship.
 They lost the title to The Addiction (Christopher Daniels and Frankie Kazarian) on May 9, 2016, at War of the Worlds.
 War Machine finished with ROH on December 16, 2017.